qradiolink/qradiolink/README.md

 blocks to implement software-defined radios and signal-processing systems.
 - [Codec2](http://rowetel.com/codec2.html) is developed by David Rowe
 - [Opus](https://xiph.org) is developed by the Xiph foundation
+- [Mumble](https://wiki.mumble.info/wiki/Main_Page) is an open source, low-latency, high quality voice chat software primarily intended for use while gaming.
+Various third party applications and libraries exist for varying use cases, like web interfaces for server administration, user- and channel-viewers, bots like music bots and more.